Carlos Santana Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 16th in the league.

-- The Rays have the top team ERA among all MLB pitching staffs (3.03).
+- The Rays have a 2.97 team ERA that ranks first across all MLB pitching staffs.

-- Rays pitchers combine to surrender 19 home runs (0.6 per game), the first-fewest in baseball.
+- Rays pitchers combine to give up 20 home runs (0.6 per game), the fewest in the league.

-- McClanahan makes the start for the Rays, his seventh of the season.
-He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.
+- Eflin gets the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts through 21 2/3 innings pitched.

-- His last appearance came on Thursday against the Chicago White Sox, when the lefty went five innings, surrendering two earned runs while giving up five hits.
+- The righty last appeared on Friday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up six hits.

+- The 29-year-old has put up an ERA of 3.00, with 9 strikeouts per nine innings, in four games this season.
+Opponents have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.